mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Every year, when I write these blog posts, I ask myself whether I still love what I'm doing.

 2022 was the roughest year I've had running my own business.
-I still preferred it to working for an employer, but it was stressful adjusting to a lot of TinyPilot's growth.
+I still preferred it to working for an employer, but the growing pains were stressful.

 2023 was a restructuring year.
 I deliberately shifted focus away from sales growth, product redesigns, and new features so that TinyPilot could focus on the long-term.
 So, in that way, 2023 was a major improvement over 2022.

-Still, I find myself having a hard time getting excited about it.
+The downside to 2023 is that I find myself having a hard time getting excited about it.

 So, I'll say that 2023 was fine.
 I enjoyed lots of it, I didn't _love_ it.
 It's kind of hard to love.
 I spent a lot of time designing new processes.
 I think I'm good at it, but it's not something I love doing.